Updated May 2019

 Laundry: You have to wash your clothes on the island.
 The cost of laundry in Bali is REALLY cheap as well.
 We pay 7000(0.47USD) Rupiah per kilogram in Ubud and Canggu

 Gym: Don’t worry if you want to be healthy or want to keep your body fit.
-Bali is the perfect place for a gym lovers.
-It cost us 250,000(16.85USD) Rupiah per month for the gym in Canggu, In Ubud, it cost cheaper at 200,000(13.48USD) Rupiah per month.
+Bali is the perfect place for gym lovers.
+It cost us 250,000(16.85USD) Rupiah per month for the gym in Canggu, In Ubud Center, it cost cheaper at 200,000(13.48USD) Rupiah per month.

 If you are planning a trip make sure you also know the things you must not do in Bali Click here to read more